The Shure SE215 PROs are good for beginner audiophiles looking to step up into the hi-fi realm and also veteran audiophiles.See On Amazon

 Impedance: 20 ohms

-The Shure SE215 is a good introduction to the Shure’s SE series of in-ears.
+The Shure SE215 is a good introduction to Shure’s SE series of in-ears.
 Performance-wise, these sure give you what you pay for and probably more.
-This is why we have not qualms recommending them as our top IEM under the $100 price tag.
-They are good for beginner audiophiles looking to step up into the hi-fi realm and also veteran audiophiles.
+This is why we have no qualms recommending them as our top IEM under the $100 price tag.

 The SE215 is built like a tank.
 While they do not feature metal, the plastic is hard, which says much about durability.
 Our model is black, but you can get the SE215 in clear, and blue as well.
 The IEMs are very light and can hardly be noticed without the cables.
 The Shure Se215 uses MMCX connectors, which seem well made.
 The cable quality is good and should last for a while before getting a replacement.
 One notable weakness lies in the thin nozzle of the SE215.
 While we did not have any bad experiences with the IEM, some users have reported breaking it off, so be careful when swapping out tips.